TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 grouping
 --------

-The solr grouping feature can be used to group documents based on a Solr field or a set of Solr queries.
+The Solr grouping feature can be used to group documents based on a Solr field or a set of Solr queries.

 ..  note::